MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 5. After you populate the **Assign to** field with the assignee's name, select **Assign**.
 6. You'll then see your Improvement actions page with the new assignee listed for the actions you just assigned.

-## Implementation work

 You can record the implementation status and date for each improvement action and add notes for internal reference.
 These fields can be edited by any user with editing permissions, not just by the assigned person.

 Implementation work differs based on whether the action is implemented and monitored through Microsoft Defender for Cloud, or whether the action is implemented in Microsoft 365 environment or in non-cloud environments.

 #### Defender for Cloud actions